Construction Hand and Power Tools

 Contemporary Issues in Residential Construction

 Examination of the constantly changing dynamics of the residential construction industry and the effect on both consumers and the providers within the industry.
 Analysis of the current and contemporary issues of culture, politics, economics, environment, and demographics that are affecting the residential building industry.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BCT330.
+3 Credits (3 Lecture) Prerequisite(s): BCT330.
 (Science, Technology and Society)

 Senior Project Internship